2025 English Open (snooker): Round four (last 32)

 Ali Carter (pictured in 2013) made his fourth maximum break.
 It was the second maximum at the event, following the 147 by Aaron Hill in round two.

 The fourth round was played on 17 September.
 Ali Carter made the fourth maximum break of his professional career in his match against Hill.
 It was the tenth maximum of the season and the 227th official maximum in professional snooker history.
 Carter made the maximum in the fourth frame to move 3–1 ahead, but Hill recovered to win the match in a deciding frame.
 Hill said he was "absolutely over the moon" with his comeback win and commented: "When he made the maximum I thought he would be full of adrenaline, so I said to myself this could be my chance to nick it.
 I managed to steal a frame to get to 3–2 and made a good break to force a decider.
 I played a solid enough last frame as well."
 Trump lost the first frame against Yuan Sijun but then won four in a row with breaks including 101, 69, and 61 as he secured a 4–1 victory.
 Commenting on his decision to replace his cue, Trump said: "The old one lost some of its power.
 There are some great new cue makers which are making powerful cues.
 I feel these days you need as much power as you can get.
 This cue has a different and feels very good ."
 However, Trump said he would "treasure" the cue with which he had won the 2019 World Championship and many other titles.

-Page made three consecutive half-century breaks to beat the defending champion Neil Robertson 4–1.
-Robertson's exit from the event continued a streak whereby no player had ever successfully defended the English Open title.
+Page made three consecutive breaks to beat the defending champion Neil Robertson 4–1.
+Robertson's defeat continued a streak whereby no player had ever successfully defended the English Open title.
 Lisowski beat Zhao by the same score, compiling breaks of 92, 84, and 86.
 Selby made breaks of 119, 75, 55, and 87 as he whitewashed Lei Peifan, while Hawkins and Slessor also recorded whitewash wins over Tom Ford and Gary Wilson respectively.
 Zhou Yuelong made a 136 break as he beat Mark Williams 4–1, and Wu Yize advanced with a 4–2 win over Chris Wakelin.
 Murphy took consecutive frames with breaks of 79 and 140 to beat Fan Zhengyi 4–1, and Brecel won three frames in a row as he defeated Si 4–2.
-Mark Allen defeated Bingham 4–3, making a 118 break to win the deciding frame.
+Mark Allen beat Bingham 4–3, making a 118 break to win the deciding frame.